bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 ### Owners

-There are two types of owners: **application owners** and **organization owners**.
+There are two types of owners: application owners and organization owners.

-By the default, the owner of an application is the account that created the application.
-This can be either an individual user or an organization. **An owner of an organization has owner rights to all the apps owned by the organization.**
+By default, the owner of an application is the account that created the application.
+This can be either an individual user or an organization.
+An owner of an organization has owner rights to ALL THE APPS owned by the organization.

 Here's the role cheatsheet for owners:

 ![](/img/owners.png)

 Owners have unlimited access to applications.
-Only owners can destroy apps or [transfer the ownership of apps](/team-management/changing-the-owner-of-an-app/), and **only they have access to payment information**.
+Only owners can destroy apps or [transfer the ownership of apps](/team-management/changing-the-owner-of-an-app/), and only they have access to PAYMENT INFORMATION.

 If an organization owns the app, only the owners of the organization can transfer or destroy the app.